pesader/gnome-shell-extension-blocker/README.md

 make run
 ```

-Before submitting a pull request, make sure you runt the linter with:
+Before submitting a pull request, make sure you run the linter with:

 ```bash
 make lint